 There’s so much sugar in everything.
 There’s even sugar and sliced, Turkey, and sliced ham so really start reading your labels and switch, completely over to stevia, because it’s not considered as sugar it’s more of a fiber.

 So little things like that stop smoking, stop drinking.
-If you’re drinking a lot of coffee and you’re nervous, cut back on coffee, you could switch over to yerba Mate, it’s a lot cleaner and doesn’t give you the jitters.
-If you’re not sleeping at night, take some melatonin before you sleep.
+If you are drinking a lot of coffee and you are nervous, cut back on coffee or switch to more decaf.
+You could also switch over to yerba Mate, it is a lot cleaner and doesn’t give you the jitters.
+If you are not sleeping at night, take some melatonin before you sleep.
 Take some CBD oil that helps me sleep.
-I do melatonin and CBD oil.
+I do melatonin and CBD oil for a syngergistic effect.

 I would definitely go for walks, and just look at your thoughts okay just really consider that, you know your thoughts are against you, most of the time your ego is looking for safety, and that will create lies to help get you the safety.
 It will be very dramatic, okay your ego is just a maniac, and it’s not true.
 Most of the thoughts are not true.
 So you have to analyze each one and get help, looking online to betterhelp is a good source.
 And I’ll leave a link to the CBD oil, and thanks for watching.
 I hope this helps, and we’ll talk to you soon.